 Impacts on general public

 EPA developed the new standards to better protect public health and welfare.
 Oregonians will benefit from the revised standards, if approved.
-Although the positive impacts to public health have not been monetarily quantified, it is generally expected that because the primary one-hour NO2 and SO2 standards measure area-wide ambient air concentrations using shorter averaging times, adopting these standards will result in an increased level of protection of public health and welfare.
+Although the positive impacts to public health have not been monetarily quantified, it is generally expected that because the primary one-hour nitrogen dioxide and sulfur dioxide standards measure area-wide ambient air concentrations using shorter averaging times, adopting these standards will result in an increased level of protection of public health and welfare.
 Once adopted, and with data from its monitoring program, DEQ will also have the capacity to implement actions to reduce ambient air concentrations of these pollutants to levels below the one-hour standards, through attainment planning efforts and other reduction strategies.

 Impact on DEQ ORS 183.335

-Monitoring – NO2
+Monitoring – nitrogen dioxide

-Adoption of the primary one-hour NO2 National Ambient Air Quality Standard will necessitate near-roadway monitoring to meet federal monitoring requirements.
-DEQ has acquired new monitoring equipment to measure near-roadway levels of NO2 to determine compliance with the primary one-hour standard in 2014.
-Monitors used for measuring ambient levels of NO2 against the one-hour standard range on average from $6,000-$13,000.
+Adoption of the primary one-hour nitrogen dioxide National Ambient Air Quality Standard will necessitate near-roadway monitoring to meet federal monitoring requirements.
+DEQ has acquired new monitoring equipment to measure near-roadway levels of nitrogen dioxide to determine compliance with the primary one-hour standard in 2014.
+Monitors used for measuring ambient levels of nitrogen dioxide against the one-hour standard range on average from $6,000 to $13,000.
 EPA is providing funding to install the roadway site and purchase monitoring equipment.
-DEQ will monitor for NO2 at this site using funds reallocated from the SE Lafayette monitor, as approved by the EPA in the 2012 monitoring network plan.
+DEQ will monitor for nitrogen dioxide at this site using funds reallocated from the SE Lafayette monitor, as approved by the EPA in the 2012 monitoring network plan.

-Monitoring – SO2
+Monitoring – sulfur dioxide

-EPA is in the process of developing national guidance for modeling and monitoring of SO2 for comparison against the primary one-hour SO2 National Ambient Air Quality Standard and DEQ will need to re-visit Oregon’s compliance status once EPA’s requirements are finalized.
-Pending final EPA national guidance or rule, DEQ may need to purchase monitoring equipment to measure ambient air concentrations of SO2 to determine compliance with the standard.
+EPA is developing national guidance for modeling and monitoring of sulfur dioxide for comparison against the primary one-hour sulfur dioxide National Ambient Air Quality Standard and DEQ will need to re-visit Oregon’s compliance status once EPA’s requirements are finalized.
+Pending final EPA national guidance or rule, DEQ may need to purchase monitoring equipment to measure ambient air concentrations of sulfur dioxide to determine compliance with the standard.

 Monitoring - Lead